 Inspiration (mind mapping) alternatives:

-24. Cacoo- http://cacoo.com an online drawing tool that lets you create diagrams and mind maps.
+24. Cacoo- https://cacoo.com an online drawing tool that lets you create diagrams and mind maps with a team.

 Adobe Creative Suite alternatives:

 25. *Aviary- http://aviary.com a suite of online creativity tools.
 Photo-editing, logos, web templates, filters, color palettes, screen capture, music creator.
 This is a great alternative to Adobe’s expensive Photoshop and Illustrator.